 - 5.1.4.5.
 Zoning Certification, prepared by project's designer, stating that the proposed/current use of the property is permitted under applicable zoning and land use laws and regulations, and that the applicable zoning authority is not aware of any zoning or land use violations with respect to the property (Annex T). - 5.1.4.6.
 Recommendations of infrastructure issued by the Puerto Rico Permits Management Office (OGPe, by its Spanish acronym). - 5.1.4.7.
-Unexpired construction permit, notification of approval of construction permit, urbanization permit, demolition permit, among others, filed with relevant permits office, if available. - 5.1.4.8.
+Intentionally Omitted. - 5.1.4.8.
 Pursuant to Section 106-36 CFR Part 800, evidence of State Historic Preservation Office's (SHPO) Technical Assistance.
 The technical assistance letter shall indicate that there are no historic properties or that no adverse effect on historic properties is associated with the undertaking, or the agreed-to measures if such adverse effect is determined.

-For all projects without technical assistance letters, the Authority will collect and review the completeness of the documentation required from Applicants, before submitting it to SHPO (pursuant to the existing Acuerdo Interagencial between PRHFA and SHPO).
+The Authority will collect and review the completeness of the documentation required from Applicants.
+The submittal to SHPO, pursuant to the existing Acuerdo Interagencial between PRHFA and SHPO; and Programmatic Agreement between PRDOH and SHPO will be: